 The most obvious thing to do in Wroclaw is visit the beautiful Main Market Square or Rynek.
 Considered one of Europe’s most gorgeous and beautiful town centers you can admire the unique blend and mix of styles of architecture here ranging from Gothic to Baroque styles and influences from the Bohemian, Prussian, and Austrian times of the city.

-You also don’t want to miss the iconic Old Town Hall in the Market Square, you can’t miss this gothic building from the 13th century that looks almost like an elaborate gingerbread house.
+You also don’t want to miss the iconic Old Town Hall in the Market Square, you can’t miss this gothic building from the 13th century that looks almost like an elaborate gingerbread house and is one of the most iconic things to see in Wroclaw.

 This is one of the most photogenic spots in the city with plenty of outdoor restaurants to choose from so you can dine and enjoy the view.
 This is also where you can find several of the dwarves on your little dwarf hunt throughout the city!